dobra-e/kickstarter-analysis/README.md

 ## Results

 ### Compaign Outcomes by Launch Date Conclusions
 The month with the greatest number of campaign launches was May, followed by June, July, and August.
 Based on this analysis, the summer months are the most popular time to launch a fundraising campaign and May is the month with the highest proportion of successful campaigns.
+Following the trends in the data, the campaign should be launched in May.

 December is the worst month to launch a campaign.
 Almost 50% of campaigns failed during this month.
+Launching a campaign in this month should be avoided.

 | ![Outcomes by Launch Date](/Resources/Theater_Outcomes_vs_Launch.png) |
 |:--:|